aviraljanveja/Mathematics/README.md

  - Definition in Simple English
  - Followed by Simple Examples
  - Related Properties, Points & Notes if any
- - Some Solved Exercises
+ - Ending with some Solved Exercises
- - Reference Sources
+ - and Reference Sources

 Disclaimer : These are my math notes, primarily based on Indian NCERT math text books, classes 9 to 12.